 If you'd like to get your specimen to bloom in time for the festive period, scroll up to the section labelled 'Dormancy Care & Annual Flowers' for more information.

-During the summer, repot every three to four years using Houseplant compost with added perlite or grit.
-Although Bulb fibre is acceptable, it'll usually cost far more than Houseplant soil.
+During the summer, repot every three to four years using 'Cactus & Succulent' compost with added perlite or grit.
 It's unadvised to plant an Amaryllis into a pot which lacks drainage holes, as the chance of bulb or root rot is high.